rb80/oracle-hospitality-integration-platform-bootcamp/async.md

 # Async

-### 1. How to call Async APIs

-For long-running operations such as adding, updating, or retrieving large amounts of data, there is a series of Oracle Hospitality Property APIs called asynchronous ("async") APIs.
+For long-running operations such as adding, updating, or retrieving large amounts of data, there is a series of Oracle Hospitality Property APIs called asynchronous ("Async") APIs.

 1. [How to call Async APIs ] (# 1- How to call Async APIs)